Moving to Northern Ireland

 Non EU Staff - Non EU staff require a visa to live and work in the UK.
 UK Visas and Immigration (UKVI) controls immigration to the UK from outside the EU.
 There are a range of visa types which permit work in the UK to find out what type of visa you require visit the UKVI website.

 Tier 1 – If you’ve been endorsed as an internationally recognised leader or emerging leader in your field in science, humanities, engineering, medicine, digital technology or the arts you are able to apply for a visa in your own right.
 For details of how to apply see Tier 1 (Exceptional Talent) visa.

 Tier 2 - If you do not hold a visa which permits work in the UK the University can sponsor you under Tier 2 of the points based system.
 Under this system points are awarded for sponsorship, salary level, English language skills and maintenance funds.
-The Personnel Officer dealing with your appointment will assist in obtaining a certificate of sponsorship for you and assigning it to you.
+The HR Business Partner dealing with your appointment will assist in obtaining a certificate of sponsorship for you and assigning it to you.
 You can check your points level on the Points-based Calculator.
 For details of how to apply see Tier 2 (General) visa.

 Tier 4 – Most student visas permit work but will be subject to restrictions on work time limiting work to 20 hours during term time.